Luracast/Laravel-Database/README.md

 From your public `index.php` include the `autoload.php` in `bootstrap` folder this internally uses composer autoloader.
 This enabled lazy loading of all db related classes.
 Only when you call one of the DB related class, database engine is initialized.

+Even when using version `5.2.*` the folder structure will be the same as `4.2.*`

 ## Official Documentation

 Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).
 Refer to all database related sections from there.

+> Note:- For folder structure refer to version 4.2 of the documentation, for everything else refer to the version corresponding to the version you use here

 ### Credits